Villy361/CFactorial/README.md

 # CFactorial
-A Coding Language Based Off Of C#.
-(A Equation Lexer At The Moment.)
+A Equation Lexer/Parser, Aiming to Be A Full Compiler (For A Coding Language)!

 Go To Compiler/bin/Debug/net6.0/Grams Pro.exe

-That's The File.
+That's The File You Need To Run.